ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/custom_training_loops/output_18_0.png">
 </p>

-In a future blog post we will discuss how to structure our custom training loops and how to use the `tf.function` decorator to speed things up!
+In a future blog post we will discuss how to structure our custom training loops so that we can use the `tf.function` decorator to speed things up!